clab777/pihackinglab/README.md

 *******

-## Part 1 - Build Pi OS on your SD Card
+## Step 1 - Build Pi OS on your SD Card

 You need to build your SD Card with Raspberry Pi OS Lite (64-bit).
 It's very easy to do, just follow the video instructions.